EfiHerbst31/miTEA-HiRes/README.md

 # Recommended setup
 mitea-hires is desinged to utilize all CPUs available for parallel computing, hence in order to speed up the processing time, you may want to consider using resources with more CPUs.
-For example, an input of spatial trascriptomics data including 2,264 spots, ~6,000 genes per spot, computing activity for 706 microRNAs using a cloud instance with 16 cores takes 22 minutes.
+For example, an input of spatial transcriptomics data including 2,264 spots, ~6,000 genes per spot, computing activity for 706 microRNAs using a cloud instance with 16 cores takes 22 minutes.

 # Advanced usage
 run ```mitea-hires --helpfull``` in command line to see additional supported flags.

-mitea-hires can also be imported within your python script and then, end-to-end compuation can be executed calling the 'compute' function.
+mitea-hires can also be imported within your python script and then, end-to-end computation can be executed calling the 'compute' function.
 Alternatively, in order to use parts of the computation, other functions can be called.